ljmukdev/autorestock-microservices-frontend/microservice-frontends/RAILWAY_DEPLOYMENT.md

-# Railway Deployment Guide for StockPilot Microservice Frontends
+# Railway Deployment Guide for AutoRestock Microservice Frontends

 This guide explains how to deploy and configure the microservice frontends to work with your Railway-deployed microservices.